predrag-milanovic/feed-aggregator-ts/README.md

 The application consists of two core components working together:

-- A **long-running background service** that continuously polls subscribed RSS feeds for new content and stores it in a PostgreSQL database.
+- A **long-running background service** that continuously polls subscribed [RSS](https://en.wikipedia.org/wiki/RSS) feeds for new content and stores it in a PostgreSQL database.
 - A **CLI** for interacting with the aggregated data, allowing you to manage feeds and read your personalized content stream.

 ## ✨ Key Features

-- **Subscribe to Content**: Add RSS feeds from across the internet to your personal collection.
+- **Subscribe to Content**: Add [RSS](https://en.wikipedia.org/wiki/RSS) feeds from across the internet to your personal collection.
 - **Persistent Storage**: All posts are stored efficiently in a PostgreSQL database for fast querying and offline access.
 - **Social Curation**: Follow and unfollow RSS feeds that other users of the application have discovered.
 - **Terminal-Based Reading**: View concise summaries of aggregated posts directly in your terminal, complete with links to the full content.
 - **Type-Safe Database Interactions**: Leverages [Drizzle ORM](https://orm.drizzle.team/docs/overview) for robust and safe SQL queries and migrations.

 ## 💻 Install

+### NVM

 Install [NVM](https://github.com/nvm-sh/nvm) (preferred way to manage Node.js versions in this Project).